manaraph/go-openfga-implementation/README.md

 - A user who uploads a file is assigned the owner relation.
 - The viewer permission is automatically granted to the owner.
+- Only owners can share (or revoke access to) a file with a collaborator.

 ### Setup the Model